News & Projects

 Preparations for our St Martin in the Fields Evening debut are in full swing!

 So looking forward to the big night Tuesday 15th January 2019 at 7 30 pm

 In full rehearsal mode and the Orfeas String Quartet are really looking forward to making music with the amazing Bridget Cunningham again.

 Preparations for the of the Music of the Spheres Ensembles Summer Concert Celebrating Lord Mereworths Birthday are in Full Tilt!

-With just over a week till Saturday 1st July the conductors, soloists, orchestra and management are working full steam for what promises to be a musical feast with some of Beethoven's, Mozart's and Glinka's finest music all in one very special concert celebrating the wonderful Lord Mereworth's Birthday.
+With just over a week till Saturday 1st July 2017 Conductors, Soloists, Orchestra and Management are working full steam for what promises to be a musical feast with some of Beethoven's, Mozart's and Glinka's finest music all in one very special concert celebrating the wonderful Lord Mereworth's Birthday.